 8. Winding up an SMSF

 The ATO releases information on a quarterly basis.
-It is clear from the statistics that SMSF’s are a rapidly growing industry.
+It is clear from the statistics that SMSF is a rapidly growing industry.
 For example there are currently close to 500,000 SMSF’s in existence.
 For more information, CLICK HERE.

-When there’s uncertainty about a tax or regulatory matter concerning an SMSF, you can approach the ATO directly for SMSF specific advise.
+When there are any uncertainties about a tax or regulatory matter concerning an SMSF, you can approach the ATO directly for SMSF specific advice.